cass-kul/cass-kul.github.io/_exercises/performance.md

 Another approach is to cleverly reorder instructions so that hazards can be avoided.
 This must obviously be done in a way that does not change the result of the computation and can only work in a limited subset of occasions.

 To tackle data hazards more structurally, a CPU pipeline can *forward* information once it becomes available to the next or an earlier stage.
-This allows to prevent specific data hazards from occurring.
+This prevents specific data hazards from occurring.
 Below, you see a simple forwarding mechanism from the EX stage to the EX stage that forwards the new value of a register to immediately be available for the `lw` instruction in the next cycle.

 ![Forwarding](/exercises/8-microarchitecture/forwarding.drawio.svg){: .center-image }

 While forwarding like this has many benefits, it also has limitations.
-Below, you see one example where forwarding can not help because the information of `lw` only becomes available in the MEM stage which happens at the same time when the next instruction, `addi`, requires it in the EX stage.
+Below, you see one example where forwarding cannot help because the information of `lw` only becomes available in the MEM stage, which happens at the same time when the next instruction, `addi`, requires it in the EX stage.

 ![Problems with forwarding](/exercises/8-microarchitecture/forwarding-problems.drawio.svg){: .center-image }

-The only way to deal with this is to stall the current execution, add a `nop` instruction, and let the processor wait until the information becomes available.
+The only way to deal with this is to stall the current execution (add a `nop` instruction), and let the processor wait until the information becomes available.
 Simply said, if the information becomes available in the same cycle that it is needed, there is nothing we can do with forwarding and we instead have to stall.
 Below you see a solution to this problem with stalling and a forwarding from the MEM stage to the EX stage.

 ![Forwarding with stalling](/exercises/8-microarchitecture/forwarding-stall.drawio.svg){: .center-image }